jixiang3793/homp/README.md

 }
 ```

-In your client app, you don't need to explicitly add dependency to `moment` in `package.json` as it is a dependency of `my-lib`.
+In your client app, you don't need to explicitly add dependency to `moment` in `package.json` as it is a dependency of `hzvue`.
 However, if you want to reduce the size of the bundle size of client app, add the following in the `vue.config.js` of client app ([details](https://github.com/jmblog/how-to-optimize-momentjs-with-webpack)), assuming it is also built with Vue CLI .

 ```js
 const webpack = require('webpack')